 The second type of traumatic brain injury is a subdural hematoma.
-In this case, the actual skull bone is not broken but there is severe trauma to the brain and an artery bursts.
+In this case, the actual skull bone is not broken but there is severe trauma to the brain and an artery burst.
 Unless treated immediately death is all but certain.

-The third type of traumatic brain injury is the epidural hematoma.
+The third type of traumatic brain injury is an epidural hematoma.
 This happens when the brain hits the side of the skull and ruptures the delicate matter surrounding it.
 The victim may first experience a headache but quickly bleeding puts pressure on the brain and often surgeons need to bore a hole in the skull to relieve pressure.